jessvan/Morgen/md/HP-HowTo.md

 <blockquote>

-"I think they sound like a pointless step backward – a filetype with all the rigidity of PDF but with none of the cross-platform support." - Ben Hollingum
+I think they sound like a pointless step backward – a filetype with all the rigidity of PDF but with none of the cross-platform support. - Ben Hollingum
 </blockquote>